-Immunization Compliance - You must get your healthcare provider (doctor) to fill out Tulane's immunization compliance form.
+You must ask your healthcare provider to fill out Tulane's immunization compliance form.
 Once completed, please submit your Immunization Compliance Form and any related paperwork online through the Patient Portal.
 Students born outside the U.S. are required to obtain a QFT lab test and submit numerical results with the completed form.

 In order to request an exemption, an international student must first provide documentation they are covered by a U.S.-based group health insurance plan as described in example above.
 Submit your request via the Let’s talk application.
 In addition, the plan must then meet all Tulane University insurance requirements.
 All requests are considered though no approval is guaranteed.
 All determinations regarding exemptions are made by the Campus Health Insurance and Enrollment Office and shall be considered final.

-Online Wellness Courses - Complete the two Online Wellness Courses to help you feel as prepared and confident as possible when you arrive at Tulane.
+Complete the Online Wellness Courses to help you feel as prepared and confident as possible when you arrive at Tulane.

-Please see the New Students Checklist for dates and deadlines.
+Please see the New Student Checklist for dates and deadlines.

 Students who would find it easier to talk about personal health concerns in their native language can ask our medical providers for telephonic language translation, which offers over 170 languages.
 This service can be requested when you make a health care appointment.

 - Immunization Compliance Requirements